 Opacity - Affects the visibility of videos and images on the overlay track.
 Reduce the clip's opacity to make it more transparent.
+Learn more: Creating overlays

 Only for clips on the overlay track.

 Duration - Sets the precise length of the image clip.

-Only for images.
+Learn more: Image duration Only for images.

 Fade in - The video fades in from black in the time you set.
 Any built-in audio will also fade in.
 For any clips.

 Fade out - The video fades out to black in the time you set.
 Any built-in audio will also fade out.

-For any clips.
+Learn more: Fading video For any clips.